 Why?
 Relaxes the broad and round ligaments helping the pelvis to come into balance.

 Who does this?
-A myofascial release therapist can teach this and you can learn to do this as a couple or with a doula or other friend.
+A fascial release therapist or craniosacral therapist can teach this and you can learn to do this as a couple or with a doula or friend.

-The helper’s hands are soft, light, warm and holding a good intent.
+The helper’s hands are soft, light, warm, and holding a good intent.
 Their slight compression (aided by the weight of the mother on the lower hand) allows the fascia to begin to release.
-The mother breaths deep and slow, as if falling asleep.
+The mother breathes deeply and slowly, as if falling asleep.
 But not forced.
-The baby will be quite active afterwards.
-The release makes the broad ligament relax and that lets the baby move more freely and the baby notices this.
+The baby will be quite active afterward.
+The release makes the broad ligament relax and that lets the baby move more freely.
+The baby notices this.

 How long?
-Varies, wait for the feeling of movement of the fascia in the front and the back of the mother.
+It varies.
+Wait for the feeling of movement of the fascia in the front and the back of the mother.

 How frequent?
 A few times in pregnancy and during early labor as indicated by pregnancy discomfort or fetal malposition.

 Do this when… you’re a first-time mother; you have discomforts in pregnancy, including discomfort or pain when baby kicks (this may indicate a tight broad ligament); you have an anterior placenta (the exercise will help baby rotate past it more easily and reduce the chance of a posterior baby); when you have a consistent need for a chiropractor, in other words, you keep going but keep being out of alignment.

 Pelvic Floor Release or Side-lying Release

 Why?
 An imbalance in the pelvic floor twists the lower uterine segment (are you seeing how these body structures are all related?).
 This asymmetry can lead to malpositions such as a brow presentation, a posterior baby, or a breech.
 However, it is most often associated with the asynclitic baby, the one whose tipped head makes vaginal birth a challenge with long pushing stages and perhaps a switch to cesarean delivery.